-Few countries have a history as rich as Portugal, even fewer can claim such unique cultural traditions.
+Few countries have a history as rich as Portugal’s, fewer even are home to such unique cultural traditions.
 The super-power of the XV and XVI centuries – thanks to the wealth brought by its maritime expeditions and conquests – Portugal erected some of the most magnificent palaces, churches and monasteries of Europe, and on its battlefields the destiny of Europe was once decided.
-The Portuguese have the oldest nation-state in Europe, with the same borders for over 800 years, and speak the same language throughout the country.
+On top of that, the Portuguese have the oldest nation-state in Europe – with the same borders for over 800 years – and speak the same language throughout the country.

-Birthplace of the first navigators, brave sailors who explored the African coast and the Atlantic Ocean before anyone else, Portugal lived for centuries in the abundance made possible by the spice and the slave trade it dominated, as well as by huge amounts of gold coming from their colonies in Asia and America.
-That golden era is now gone, but its legacy will forever be part of the country’s heritage.
+Birthplace of the first navigators, brave sailors who explored the African coast and the Atlantic Ocean before anyone else, Portugal lived for centuries in the abundance made possible by the spice and the slave trade it dominated, and by the huge amounts of gold coming from its colonies in Asia and America.
+That golden era is now gone, but its legacy and riches will forever be part of the country’s heritage.

-As is Catholicism, at the heart of their culture.
+As is Catholicism.
 In Portugal, churches are full of people actually praying, not only taking pictures.

-The church was as powerful as the monarchy for many centuries, and its confluence created one of Portugal’s most beautiful stories: that of a royal princess called Joana, daughter of king Afonso V and heir to the throne until she was three years old, when her brother was born.
-In 1472, against her father wishes and with vehement protests of all in the royal court, Joana decided to follow her vocation and retired to a convent to become a Carmelite nun.
+The church was as powerful as the monarchy for centuries, and the confluence os the two powers created one of Portugal’s most beautiful stories: that of a royal princess called Joana, daughter of king Afonso V and heir to the throne, until her brother was born.
+In 1472, against her father wishes, and with vehement protests of the royal court, Joana decided to follow her vocation and retire to a convent to become a Carmelite nun.

-The Convent of Jesus was closed in 1874, when the last nun died.
-It now contains the Museum of Aveiro, in which there is a magnificent 18th-century church whose interior is a masterpiece of Baroque art.
-Its elaborately gilded-wood carvings and ceilings are among Portugal’s finest; blue-and-white azulejo panels depict the life of Joana, whose remains are laid in a multi color inlaid-marble sarcophagus in the lower choir.
-The nuns former refectory is another wonder – its walls lined with magnificent camellia-motif tiles – and the 16th-century Renaissance cloisters one of the most impressive in the country.
+Her Convent of Jesus was closed in 1874, when the last nun died.
+It now contains the Museum of Aveiro, where there is a magnificent 18th-century church considered a masterpiece of Baroque art.
+Its elaborate gilded-wood carvings and ceilings are among Portugal’s finest, and Joana’s multi-colored inlaid-marble sarcophagus, in the lower choir, is something not to be missed.
+Same for the nuns’ former refectory, with walls lined with magnificent camellia-motif tiles, and the 16th-century Renaissance cloisters, one of the most impressive in the country.

-But the main attraction of the Museum is a particularly fine 15th-century portrait of Joana, a royal princess of exquisite beauty, that by refusing to be a queen became one of the most beloved figures of her country’s history.
-Her short but rich life was extraordinary in many ways, and the place she chose to live is today one of the most inspiring places in all Portugal.
+But the main attraction of this rich Museum is a particularly fine 15th-century portrait of Joana, a royal princess of exquisite beauty, that by refusing to be a queen became one of the most beloved figures in her country’s history.
+And Aveiro, the place she chose to live, is today one of the most inspiring places in all Portugal.